weina1117/weina1117.github.io/_posts/2016-11-17-algorithms4-javasetup.md

 * vim to the file, here should be noticed that you should change something in
   here:

-you will see `package edu.princeton.cs.algs4` that shoul be change to `import edu.princeton.cs.algs4.*` Why we chage the `package` to `import`?
+you will see `package edu.princeton.cs.algs4` that should be change to `import edu.princeton.cs.algs4.*` Why we chage the `package` to `import`?
 This is manually input to show the dependency so that the computer could find the comipling class file through file name